Hyper-Kitten/human-urls/README.md

 ### Auto Slugs

-If you choose you can specify a column to generate a slug from:
+If you choose, you can specify a column to generate a slug from:

 ```ruby
 class Post < ActiveRecord::Base